Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Methodology

 where $E_\textrm{scale}$ denotes the scaled embeddings with respect to the standard deviation, which favorably preserves the distribution of $E_\textrm{pca}$.
-In the end, we set a cutoff value $0 \leq c \leq 1$ to round the entries of $E_\textrm{scale}$ to binary values accordingly and obtain the identity perceptual watermarks $E_\textrm{binary}$.
+In the end, we set a cutoff value $0 \leq c \leq 1$ to round the entries of $E_\textrm{scale}$ to binary values accordingly, and obtain the identity perceptual watermarks $E_\textrm{binary}$.
 Besides, a watermark collision check is arranged in Section~\ref{sec:collision_check} to validate the collision-free characteristic.

-\textbf{One-Way Computational.} Since we concurrently conduct detection and source tracing, an adversary with sufficient knowledge of our work may aim to replace the encoded watermark with a content-matched one.
+\textbf{One-Way Computational.} Since we concurrently conduct detection and source tracing based solely on robust watermarks, full access to the watermarks is provided to the users.
+Therefore, an adversary with sufficient knowledge of our work may aim to attack accordingly, such as replacing the encoded watermark with a content-matched one.
 To prevent hostile attacks~\cite{HostilAttack[38],HostilAttack[39]}, we enforce the watermark to be one-way computational, that is, it is insufficient to recover the watermark construction pipeline by merely acquiring the watermark from the image.
 Specifically, besides keeping $\phi$ encapsulated, we design a chaotic encryption~\cite{ChaoticEnc[44]} system on $E_\textrm{binary}$ using a logistic map

 where constants $x_0$ at $i=0$ and $r$ are the initial condition and control parameter, respectively. $x_i$ denotes the $i$-th value in the chaotic map and $0 <= i <l$.
 The values in $X=\{x_1, x_2, ..., x_l\}$ are derived accordingly, and a binary encryption key $K=\{k_1, k_2, ..., k_l\}$ is computed via